-If you’re keen for more activities there’s also Timezone, Infinity – a mind-blowing maze adventure, the Wax Museum – where you’ll come face to face with Johnny Depp, Kylie Minogue and the Dalai Lama and Ripley’s Believe it or Not Odditorium – offering 16 themed galleries filled with unbelievable artifacts and interactive exhibits.
+If you’re keen for more activities there’s also Timezone, Infinity – a mind-blowing maze adventure, the Wax Museum – where you’ll come face to face with Johnny Depp, Kylie Minogue and the Dalai Lama and Ripley’s Believe it or Not Odditorium – offering 16 themed galleries filled with unbelievable artefacts and interactive exhibits.
 Perhaps a spot of mini golf at King Tutt’s Putt Putt.

 Late afternoon: Get a birds eye view of the Gold Coast from 240 metres in the air at SkyPoint Observation Deck.
 Relax and enjoy afternoon tea (or a sneaky cocktail) while marveling at 360 degree views of the Coast from the ocean to the hinterland.
 Hot tip: Head up just before sunset to see the dazzling lights of Surfers come on.

 Dinner: After a long day of activities, you’ll appreciate a relaxed dinner.
 Take a stroll across the bridge to the little village community of Chevron Island.
 Treat yourself to a takeaway pizza from Arlo’s Pizzeria and perch yourself in the park overlooking the Broadwater.

 Where: Shop 2, 46-50 Thomas Drive, Chevron Island